ComplianceTax & AccountingSeptember 23, 2025

 Overview

 The deadline to report individual retirement account (IRA) contribution information to both the Internal Revenue Service (IRS) and to IRA owners is May 31 each year.
-Contributions to traditional and Roth IRAs, including simplified employee pension (SEP) contributions, and Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRAs are included in this reporting.
+Contributions to traditional and Roth IRAs, including traditional simplified employee pension (SEP) and Roth SEP IRAs, and traditional Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) and Roth SIMPLE IRAs are included in this reporting.
 An important distinction to understand and communicate to employers and account owners is how prior year SEP and SIMPLE IRA contributions are reported vs. how prior year IRA regular contributions are reported.

 Reporting SEP and SIMPLE Plan contributions

-IRA custodians and trustees report contributions to SEP IRAs in Box 8 of IRS Form 5498, IRA Contribution Information, and contributions to SIMPLE IRAs in Box 9 of IRS Form 5498.
-Unlike regular contributions made to traditional and Roth IRAs, SEP and SIMPLE contributions are reported for the year in which they are received by the custodian/trustee.
-Therefore, a SEP or SIMPLE contribution made in 2023 for 2022 will be reported on a 2023 Form 5498, not a 2022 Form 5498, even though an employer deducts such contributions on its 2022 income tax return.
-Another way to consider this is a participant’s 2023 Form 5498 will include all SEP or SIMPLE contributions made during calendar year 2023, which would include any contributions made for tax year 2022, but it will not include contributions made in 2024 for 2023.
+IRA custodians and trustees report traditional SEP IRA and Roth SEP IRA contribution amounts in Box 8 of IRS Form 5498, IRA Contribution Information.
+Additionally, the SEP checkbox is checked in Box 7 of Form 5498 and in the case of Roth SEP IRA contributions, the Roth IRA checkbox is also checked.
+IRA custodians and trustees report traditional SIMPLE IRA and Roth SIMPLE IRA contribution amounts in Box 9 of IRS Form 5498.
+Additionally, the SIMPLE checkbox is checked in Box 7 of Form 5498 and in the case of Roth SIMPLE IRA contributions, the Roth IRA checkbox is also checked.
+Unlike IRA regular contributions made to traditional and Roth IRAs, SEP and SIMPLE contributions are reported for the year in which they are received by the custodian/trustee.
+Therefore, a SEP or SIMPLE contribution made in 2025 for 2024 will be reported on a 2025 Form 5498, not a 2024 Form 5498, even though an employer deducts such contributions on its 2024 income tax return.
+Another way to consider this is a participant’s 2025 Form 5498 will include all SEP or SIMPLE contributions made during calendar year 2025, which include contributions made for tax year 2024, but will not include contributions made in 2026 for 2025.
 This is often a confusing issue for some business owners and their tax professionals.

 Why the inconsistency?

-In support of this reasoning, the IRS states in its 2023 Form 5498 reporting instructions for Box 8: “Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2023 including contributions made in 2023 for 2022, but not including contributions made in 2024 for 2023.
+In support of this reasoning, the IRS states in its 2025 Form 5498 reporting instructions for Box 8: “Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2025, including contributions made in 2025 for 2024, but not including contributions made in 2026 for 2025.
 Trustees and issuers are not responsible for reporting the year for which SEP contributions are made.”
-Additionally, the Box 9 reporting instructions state: “Enter contributions, including deferrals, made to a SIMPLE IRA during 2023.
+Additionally, the Box 9 reporting instructions state: “Enter employer contributions, including salary deferrals, made to a SIMPLE IRA during 2025.
 Trustees and issuers are not responsible for reporting the year for which SIMPLE contributions are made.”
-In comparison, Box 1 which reports traditional IRA regular contributions, reads “Enter contributions to a traditional IRA made in 2023 and through April 15, 2024, designated for 2023.”
+In comparison, Box 1 which reports traditional IRA regular contributions, reads “Enter contributions to a traditional IRA made in 2025 and through April 15, 2026, designated for 2025.”

 Conclusion

-For an opportunity to learn more about IRAs and other tax-advantaged accounts including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library or on-demand video training offered on a variety of topics.
+For an opportunity to learn more about IRAs and other tax-advantaged accounts, including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library Electronic Book (IRA E-Book) or our On-Demand Video Training offered on a variety of topics.
 Go here to learn more about training opportunities available to you, or you can call us at 1-800-552-9408.

 Senior Specialized Consultant, Tax Advantaged Accounts